bobalu113/gabbo/_posts/2014-12-22-MobileMixin.md

 ### exit verbs

 One major deviation from EotL's model is that the exit direction itself is no longer the verb.
-Instead, movement will be done via one of several movement commands, usually of the form <verb> <direction>.
-Examples could be 'walk <dir>' or 'run <dir>' for movement by foot, or 'drive <dir>' when using a vehicle.
-There will still be support for the exit directions themselves as valid commands, but a hook in modify command will expand the command from '<dir>' to '<verb> <dir>' based on a player setting for default verb.
+Instead, movement will be done via one of several movement commands, usually of the form &lt;verb&gt; &lt;direction&gt;.
+Examples could be 'walk &lt;dir&gt;' or 'run &lt;dir&gt;' for movement by foot, or 'drive &lt;dir&gt;' when using a vehicle.
+There will still be support for the exit directions themselves as valid commands, but a hook in modify command will expand the command from '&lt;dir&gt;' to '&lt;verb&gt; &lt;dir&gt;' based on a player setting for default verb.
 Right now the only verb I've written is 'walk', but the support for different verbs opens up some interesting possibilities.

 With movement verbs, you can now let different forms of movement do different things.
 One of the ideas I'm playing with right now is letting you 'walk dir1, dir2, ..., dir n' and the game will advance you automatically through each of those rooms in a single execution.
 The goal is to remove some of the tedium of moving around medium to large distances inside the game.
 This doesn't mean you can't still have events take place along the way to affect the player's ability to advance to the next room.
 It just means that instead of basing the outcome of those events on the player's connection speed and their ability to use telnet, we can base them on discrete movement types.
 Maybe running through rooms instead of walking reduces your chance to be auto'd by some aggressive monster, but costs fatigue and rolls on endurance or something.